These are some of the most common questions I'm asked about moving websites from SBI to WordPress:

 If your site is tutorial in nature and pages need to be followed in order, it is probably better to convert the business and tutorial content to pages, then convert informational pages to posts.

 A 301 redirect is a line of code in a special file that tells the internet where to find a file if it has been moved.
 Redirects allow you to change the URL of a page (or website) but not lose your traffic or page rank in the process.
-In WordPress, they are created using either a plugin or manually altering the special file through your hosting account.
+In WordPress, they are created using either a plugin or manually altering the .htaccess file through your cPanel.
+You can also edit the .htaccess file directly, but this is an advanced skill.
+If you do it incorrectly you can break your site.

 Plugins are apps that you install on your WordPress site to add functionality.
 There are thousands of apps, free and paid.
 This allows you to add only the functions you need.
-You usually install them from within the WordPress dashboard.
+You usually install them from within the WordPress dashboard (but there are exceptions).
+See the plugin documentation for more information.

 There are ways to replace virtually every SBI module on WordPress.
 Most can be replaced using plugins, others require a 3rd party resource.
 Most SBI modules have at least one free alternative.